flowchart TD

 Consider a recommendation system whose true purpose is to help users discover content they will find valuable over the long run.
 We cannot measure long run value directly.
 It is diffuse, delayed, and entangled with factors outside the model.
 So we substitute.
 We measure click through rate, or watch time, or a thumbs up signal.
 Each substitution moves us from the thing we care about, call it the estimand of interest, to something observable.
 The observable quantity is an estimator of the goal only under assumptions, and those assumptions are rarely stated.

 Formally, let \(V\) denote the latent quantity we actually value and let \(M\) denote the metric we compute.
-Evaluation implicitly asserts that \(M\) is a useful proxy for \(V\), which we might write as a hope that
+Evaluation implicitly asserts that \(M\) is a useful proxy for \(V\).
+The minimal honest version of that assertion is a monotonicity condition: knowing the metric should shift our belief about the value in the right direction,

 This monotonicity is an empirical claim, not a definition.
-It can fail, and a large part of evaluation wisdom is knowing when it fails.
+It is strictly weaker than the proportionality people usually imagine: it does not require that a one unit gain in \(M\) buys a fixed gain in \(V\), only that more metric never predicts less value.
+Even this weak form can fail, and a large part of evaluation wisdom is knowing when it fails.
 The metric is never the goal.
 It is a shadow cast by the goal onto the wall of measurable things, and like any shadow it distorts the object that casts it.

 156.1.2 1.2 Construct Validity

-Psychometrics has a precise vocabulary for this problem that machine learning has been slow to adopt.
+Psychometrics has a precise vocabulary for this problem that machine learning has been slow to adopt, a connection drawn out carefully by Jacobs and Wallach in their treatment of measurement and fairness [4].
 A construct is the abstract attribute we wish to measure, such as reading comprehension or toxicity or helpfulness.
 Construct validity is the degree to which an operationalized measurement actually captures the construct rather than something correlated with it.
 When a question answering benchmark claims to measure comprehension but can be solved by exploiting answer position or lexical overlap, the measurement has high reliability and low construct validity.
 It produces stable numbers that mean little.

 Three failure modes recur.
 Construct underrepresentation occurs when the metric captures only a sliver of the target, as when a coding benchmark tests syntax but not design.
-Construct irrelevant variance occurs when the metric responds to factors unrelated to the construct, such as a sentiment model that keys on punctuation.
+Construct irrelevant variance occurs when the metric responds to factors unrelated to the construct, such as a sentiment model that keys on punctuation, or a reading test whose answers correlate with passage length.
 Criterion contamination occurs when the evaluation signal is influenced by the very thing it is meant to predict, a frequent problem when labels and features share a source.
 None of these are visible from the score alone.
 They are only visible when you ask what the construct is and audit whether the measurement could be high for the wrong reasons.

 156.1.3 1.3 Reliability Versus Validity